 Vermonters looking for health insurance that offers comprehensive coverage may want to consider a Medicare Advantage (MA) plan.
-More than 22 million people had an Advantage plan in 2019, nearly doubling the enrollment numbers from 2010.
+More than 28 million people had an Advantage plan in 2022.
 Keep reading to learn more about Medicare Advantage plans in Vermont.

 What Is Medicare Advantage in Vermont?